Appetite for Destruction: Marketing and sales

 When Appetite for Destruction was released by Geffen Records on July 21, 1987, it received little notice from American press and radio, apart from some airplay in California.
 Music journalist Stephen Davis later attributed this to competing rock music in the mainstream at the time, including Aerosmith's comeback hit album Permanent Vacation, Def Leppard's presence on radio with their Hysteria album, and the dominance of U2's spiritual rock over MTV's prime-time viewership.
 The album debuted at number 182 on the Billboard 200 the week of August 29, but it only sold 200,000 copies in the first several months of its release, and Geffen planned on "walking away" from the record.

 Radio stations originally did not want to play "Welcome to the Jungle", and MTV did not want to air the song's music video.
 However, after several months of lobbying the network, Geffen general manager Al Coury convinced MTV to play the video just once a night for three nights.
 "Welcome to the Jungle" became the most requested video on the network, and Coury pitched this success to radio stations, whom he sent promo copies of "Welcome to the Jungle", "Paradise City", and "Sweet Child o' Mine".

 With the radio and video airplay, as well as the band's touring, Appetite for Destruction managed to top the Billboard 200 on August 6, 1988, over a year after it was released.
 It spent four non-consecutive weeks at number one and a total of 147 weeks on the chart.
 Slash recalled: "We thought we'd made a record that might do as well as, say, Motörhead.
 It was totally uncommercial.
 It took a year for it to even get on the charts.
 No one wanted to know about it."

-From 1994 up to 2018 Appetite for Destruction has sales of 1,216,017 in United Kingdom.

-By September 2008, the album had been certified 18x platinum by the Recording Industry Association of America (RIAA), having shipped over 18 million copies in the United States, making it the country's 11th best-selling album ever.
+From 1994 up to 2018, Appetite for Destruction sold 1,216,017 copies in the United Kingdom.
+By September 2008, the album had been certified 18× platinum by the Recording Industry Association of America (RIAA), having shipped over 18 million copies in the United States, making it the country's 11th best-selling album ever.
 According to Billboard in 2008, it is also the best-selling debut album of all time in the US.
-That year, Sky News reported the album's worldwide sales to be approximately 28 million copies, making it one of the best-selling albums of all time; more recent figures have worldwide sales at approximately 30 million units.
+That year, Sky News reported the album's worldwide sales to be approximately 28 million copies, making it one of the best-selling albums of all time; by 2013, worldwide sales were estimated at nearly 31 million units to that point.